 How to attract great restaurant candidates

-The general rule for hiring temporary restaurant staff is to not start your search too far in advance.
+The general rule for hiring temp restaurant staffing is to not start your search too far in advance.
 Candidates for temporary roles see the role for what it is: temporary.
 They aren’t heavily invested and won’t be looking for temporary roles months in advance.
 Start your search no earlier than a couple of months before you need the role filled.

 Write a killer job ad

-You need to draft a compelling job ad to attract as many candidates as possible during the temporary hiring process.
+You need to draft a compelling job ad to attract the best possible candidates for your temporary positions.
 Once you have a decent pool of prospects, you can filter through them and determine which ones will make it to the interview phase.

-Additionally, mention whether or not there’s an opportunity to be hired in a full-time role after their temporary contract expires.
-Great candidates may see a temporary role as a gateway to a longer-term gig.
+Be sure to mention if there’s an opportunity to be hired in a full-time role after the contract expires.
+Great candidates may see a temporary role as a gateway to a permanent position.

 Post your job ad